Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 A note from Nick Strauss-Klein, creator and voice of The Feldenkrais Project:

 Since the pandemic began I’ve been regularly receiving notes like the one above both from our Feldenkrais Project audio collection listeners and participants in my quarantine-inspired weekly online public Zoom classes.
 I’ve learned from these emails and comments that it’s essential right now to keep working vigorously toward our vision of spreading the life-changing benefits of Feldenkrais study as widely as possible, with the help of all our listeners and the generous donors who make this website possible.
-Please help us share our expansive FREE and Pay-What-You-Can resources!
+Please help us share our amazing FREE and Pay-What-You-Can resources!

 FP listeners know how passionate I am about learning, making the world a better place, and communicating clearly and openly.
 I’ll keep this page updated as the situation changes.

 - For all listeners: some inspiring statistics.
-In short, the FP is free to use, available 24/7, and more valued during COVID-19 than ever before.
+In short, the FP is free to use, available 24/7, and more valued during Covid-19 than ever before.

 - Info for renewing or prospective FP donors: Like what we’re doing and want to help out?
 Thank you!
 Due to global economic instability we’re extending our best donation/benefits rates indefinitely.